StevenKelly99/Stressfree-Pets/README.txt

 Piotr"s Contribution:
 Did shoping cart, and sorted sessions for the website.
 Adjusted DB for sessions.
 Created Templates: _header, cart, checkout, emptyCart, list, listProducts, PaymentMessage, admin_header, login, logout adjusted header.
+Helped with design of DB.

-Resources I used:
+Resources I used: Code I used for session I took from Sessions lab and applied to our website.
+Shopping cart was done using the example of the shoping cart from Moodle. and Knowledge on implementing and editing PHP came from SymfonyCast.

 Steven's Contribution: